RatanKokal/AE-244-Assignment-2/README.md

 2. **Prepare Input File**:
     Edit the [config.json](./config.json) file to set the desired parameters for the analysis.
-    To add a new airfoil just add a new set of braces and paramters inside it, if option 1 is chosen f1 can be null and if option 2 is chosen camber and position can be null.
+    To add a new airfoil just add a new set of braces and parameters inside it, if option 1 is chosen f1 can be null and if option 2 is chosen camber and position can be null.

     Parameters :
     - name : Name of the airfoil